Attentive's APIs

 eCommerce API

-1. Set up a Browse Abandon (product view), Abandon Cart (add to cart), or Post Purchase (purchase) journey.
-See Create a journey for details.
+1. Set up a Browse Abandonment (product view), Cart Abandonment (add to cart), or Post Purchase (purchase) journey.
+See Create a journey for more information.

 3. Confirm you receive the relevant messages for that journey.